 Cast: Micheal B. Jordan, Brie Larson, Jamie Foxx

-Just Mercy tells the remarkable true story of Harvard Alumni Bryan Stevenson as he heads to Monroeville, Alabama to defend those wrongfully convicted or those not afforded proper representation.
-The movie takes us along his incredibly difficult journey of getting Walter McMilian, an innocent black man who was accused of murdering an 18-year-old white female, off of death row.
+Just Mercy tells the true story of Harvard Alumni Bryan Stevenson’s representation for the wrongfully convicted Walter McMillain.
+The movie takes us along his incredibly difficult journey of getting him off of death row due to a murder charge of an 18-year-old white female.
 Due to superb performances and beautiful cinematography, the movie never failed to keep me actively engaged in the story.
-Thankfully, the film also doesn’t suffer from the “White Savior” trope that so many other black-focused films undergo.
+Thankfully, the film also does not suffer from the “White Savior” trope that so many other black-focused films undergo.

-Aside from the performances and cinematography, the film also tackles the injustice of capital punishment, a very important yet overlooked issue that affects many innocent black men.
-In fact, as of October 2002, 12 people have been executed where the defendant was white and the murder victim black, compared with 178 black defendants executed for murders with white victims.
+Aside from the performances and cinematography, the film also tackles the injustice of capital punishment, a very important yet overlooked issue that affects many black men, some who are even innocent.
+As of October 2002, 12 people have been executed where the defendant was white and the murder victim black, compared with 178 black defendants executed for murders with white victims.
 According to the NAACP, for every ten people executed from 1973-2016, more than one person has been exonerated.
 This number does not take into consideration the number of people who were executed despite compelling evidence of innocence, or for whom evidence of innocence was found after their capital punishment.

-In conclusion, these two films have undoubtedly opened the grounds for very important conversations.
-As someone who didn’t know a whole lot about Malcolm X, the documentary proved to be very insightful and allowed me to better understand the important contributions he made.
-In fact, the movie has prompted the same team who exonerated the Central Park 5 to help reexamine the Malcolm X murder case, and possibly exonerate Norman 3X Butler.
+In conclusion, these two programs have undoubtedly opened the grounds for very important conversations.
+As someone who did not know a whole lot about Malcolm X, the documentary proved to be very insightful and allowed me to better understand the important contributions he made.
+In fact, the movie has prompted the same team who exonerated the Central Park 5 to help reexamine the Malcolm X murder case.
+This could lead to the possible exonerate of Norman 3X Butler.
 Aside from Just Mercy receiving multiple NAACP Image Award Nominations, it also introduced me to a prominent black leader who I would have otherwise not known about.
-For these reasons, I strongly recommend that you check these movies out while you still can.
+For these reasons, I strongly recommend that you check these programs out while you still can.